X-10 Graphite Reactor: Site selection

 By June 1942, the Manhattan Project had reached the stage where the construction of production facilities could be contemplated.
-On June 25, 1942, the Office of Scientific Research and Development (OSRD) S-1 Executive Committee deliberated on where they should be located.
+On June 25, 1942, the Office of Scientific Research and Development S-1 Executive Committee deliberated on where they should be located.
 Moving directly to a megawatt production plant looked like a big step, given that many industrial processes do not easily scale from the laboratory to production size.
 An intermediate step of building a pilot plant was considered prudent.
 For the pilot plutonium separation plant, a site was wanted close to the Metallurgical Laboratory, where the research was being carried out, but for reasons of safety and security, it was not desirable to locate the facilities in a densely populated area like Chicago.

 Compton selected a site in the Argonne Forest, part of the Forest Preserve District of Cook County, about 20 mi southwest of Chicago.
 The full-scale production facilities would be co-located with other Manhattan Project facilities at a still more remote location in Tennessee.
 Some 1000 acres of land was leased from Cook County for the pilot facilities, while an 83000 acre site for the production facilities was selected at Oak Ridge, Tennessee.
 By the S-1 Executive Committee meeting on September 13 and 14, it had become apparent that the pilot facilities would be too extensive for the Argonne site, so instead a research reactor would be built at Argonne, while the plutonium pilot facilities (a semiworks) would be built at the Clinton Engineer Works in Tennessee.

-This site was selected on the basis of several criteria.
+The Oak Ridge site was selected on the basis of several criteria.
 The plutonium pilot facilities needed to be 2 to 4 mi from the site boundary and any other installation, in case radioactive fission products escaped.
 While security and safety concerns suggested a remote site, it still needed to be near sources of labor, and accessible by road and rail transportation.
 A mild climate that allowed construction to proceed throughout the year was desirable.
 Terrain separated by ridges would reduce the impact of accidental explosions, but they could not be so steep as to complicate construction.
-The substratum needed to be firm enough to provide good foundations, but not so rocky that it would hinder excavation work.
+The substratum needed to be firm enough to provide good foundations but not so rocky that it would hinder excavation work.
 It needed large amounts of electrical power (available from the Tennessee Valley Authority) and cooling water.
 Finally, a War Department policy held that, as a rule, munitions facilities should not be located west of the Sierra or Cascade Ranges, east of the Appalachian Mountains, or within 200 mi of the Canadian or Mexican borders.